-1. The Academy organizes at its premises lectures on the International Court of Justice, the Permanent Court of Arbitration, the various international criminal courts and tribunals and other international legal organizations based in The Hague.
+1. The Academy organizes afternoon lectures on the International Court of Justice, the Permanent Court of Arbitration, the various international criminal courts and tribunals and other international legal organizations based in The Hague.
 The lectures are given by members of these institutions and are followed by question-and-answer sessions.

-2. The Academy also organizes visits to these institutions, allowing students to discover their premises and to understand how they function in practice, inter alia by attending hearings.
+2. The Academy also organizes visits to these institutions, allowing attendees to discover their premises and to understand how they function in practice, inter alia by attending hearings.

-3. When the International Court of Justice hands down a judgment during the session, arrangements are made to allow the students to follow this event in real time in the most appropriate way.
+3. When the International Court of Justice hands down a judgment or an advisory opinion during the session, arrangements are made to allow the students to follow this event in real time in the most appropriate way.